Genevieve Siegel-Hawley, Ph.D.

 - Siegel-Hawley, G. (2016).
 When the fences come down: Twenty-first century lessons from metropolitan school desegregation.
 Chapel Hill, NC: UNC Press. http://uncpress.unc.edu/browse/book_detail?title_id=3746

 Dr. Genevieve Siegel-Hawley’s research focuses on examining school segregation and resegregation in U.S. metropolitan areas, along with strategies for promoting inclusive school communities and policy options for a truly integrated society.
-She teaches courses dealing with racial/ethnic relations in U.S. schools, educational policy and the racial, social and political contexts of education.
+She teaches courses examining how – and why – equal educational opportunity is distributed so unequally across urban, suburban and exurban districts.
+Siegel-Hawley is a native of Richmond and a proud graduate of and former teacher in Richmond Public Schools.